wichayutdew/device-setup/notes/leetcode-cheatsheet.md

         3. keep going until finally we can return the result.sum()

     **Complexity** Time: O(n) Space: O(n)

-### Find minimum in rotated sorted array

-    _Default case_, if the list size is 1 return the only value

-    **Solve**
-        1. this is normal binary search, kinda easier version of Search in rotated sorted array since we just implement the first part of that question
-        2. we do normal binary search but only until l<r. but when we found mid, we check if it's bigger than last value, if yes then min will be right of that index, otherwise min might be that index or index to the left
-        3. keeps doing until finally we return nums[l]

-    **Complexity** Time:O(logn) Space: O(1)

 ### Insert Delete GetRandom O(1)